 Example C: A 30 year-old for 3 months on a $7500 trip: $250 was the lowest price, with several other policies costing up to $500, and the highest price being around $1000.

-Below we have outlined the offerings and products of several different travel insurance companies.
+Below we have listed several of the most popular travel insurance companies.
 These companies are all very reputable and quite well known in the travel industry.

-While insurance coverage and costs depend on the company and policy that you choose, the plans offered by these companies will all offer some variation of the following coverage:
+While insurance coverage and costs depend on the company and policy that you choose, the plans offered by these companies often offer some variation of the following types of coverage.
+Check the individual policies and companies below to see exactly and specifically what is covered.

 Travelex Insurance Services is part of the larger Travelex Group.
 Like many other travel insurance companies, they offer a variety of plans at different prices so that any type of traveler can find affordable coverage.
 Children are included for free when traveling with an adult in their family-friendly plans.